More about: Versailles Day Trips from Paris

 Getting to Versailles by bus

 There is a bus, 'Versailles Express' which leaves from the Eiffel Tower from Tuesday to Sunday and takes you directly to the Palace.
-It costs 25 euros and runs only once or twice a day depending on the season; for these reasons people tend to discard it in favour of the city line 171 which will drop you near the Versailles complex for a much lower price.
+The fare is 25 euros and the frequency is only once or twice a day depending on the season; for these reasons people tend to discard it in favour of the city line 171 which will take you close to the Versailles complex for a much lower price.

 The interior of the Palace